cnr-isti-vclab/nexus/webpack/README.md

 NXS material is actually a template material that is used for each patch of the nexus, you cannot set the map properties, which will be overwritten by the patches own textures.
-You can change the material of the NXS either by replacing the material or by changing a value (the color for exmple) and set material.needsUpdate = true.
+You can change the material of the NXS either by replacing the material or by changing a value (the color for exmple).
+If you want to disable texture rendering set the parameter 'map' to false, and set material.needsUpdate = true.

 # FPS:
 The Cache class can throttle the amount of geometry rendered trying to mantain the fps above a certain target (minFps), reducing the targetError.
 You can set this property through the NXS.cache.minFps property. (default 30).

+# Instances:
+You can render multiple instances of the same mesh, just using the reference to an existing NXS instead of the url in the constructor.
+Cache will be shared, balancing the quality among all the instances.

 ## Roadmap